Collaboration grant awards

-The following three projects have been awarded funds provided by the Binghamton University Road Map through the Provost's Office and the Division of Research with the goal of encouraging faculty to develop collaborative projects that stimulate the advancement of new ideas that can build Binghamton University's expertise toward a national center designation in the area of the smart energy.
+The following three projects have been awarded funds in 2014, provided by the Binghamton University Road Map through the Provost's Office and the Division of Research with the goal of encouraging faculty to develop collaborative projects that stimulate the advancement of new ideas that can build Binghamton University's expertise toward a national center designation in the area of the smart energy.
 This competitive, peer-reviewed program is providing initial support for proposed long-term programs of collaborative research that have strong potential to attract external funding.

 - Self-Sustaining Power Generation from a Bio-Solar Panel

 Self-sustainable energy sources are essential for a wide array of wireless applications deployed in remote field locations.
 Due to their self-assembling and self-repairing properties, "Biological solar (bio-solar) cells" are recently gaining attention for those applications.
 The bio-solar cell can continuously generate electricity from microbial photosynthetic and respiratory activities under day-night cycles.
 Requiring only sunlight, water and carbon dioxide to operate, bio-solar cells offer advantages over potentially competing sustainable power sources such as microbial fuel cells or photovoltaic cells because the photosynthetic microorganisms used in bio-solar cells a) do not require an organic fuel, obviating the need for an active-feeding system, and b) are capable of producing power both day and at night.
 Despite the vast potential and promise of bio-solar cells, they, however, have not yet successfully translated into commercial applications, as they demonstrate persistent performance limits and scale-up bottlenecks.
 What is needed is twofold: a fundamental breakthrough in bio-solar cells that can maximize their power-generating capabilities, and an innovative strategy for scaling them up.